cuongquay/openwrt-wifi-music-box/README.md

 http://your_openwrt_host/api/play?url=http://198.50.250.195:7064/RADIOSATELLITE

 If you can make a small application that can retrieve a MP3 stream from https://soundcloud.com/, that would be great for you to build a real life sound system likes Sonos one.
+I love this way!!!